-This policy allocates specific roles to the County Council (in particular, it's emergency planning and business continuity service and the community assets and resilience team).
+This policy allocates specific roles to the County Council (in particular, it's Emergency Planning and Business Continuity Service and the Community Assets and Resilience Team).
 As always, for any large scale, wide-area or prolonged civil emergency, resourcing response and recovery from local authorities will ultimately be the responsibility of the strategic lead/s.
 It may be necessary for those leads to undertake an early assessment of all resource requirements, including the management of this policy, and discuss solutions such as mutual aid at the earliest opportunity.

-The County Council will continue to work with other partners, including Department for Work & Pensions, and the organized voluntary sector, to develop the capacity for additional resources who can be deployed to help manage spontaneous volunteers during civil emergencies.
+The County Council will continue to work with other partners, including Department for Work & Pensions, and the organized voluntary sector, to develop the capacity for additional resources who can be deployed to help co-ordinate spontaneous volunteers during civil emergencies.